 Airbrushing is a popular technique for makeup application in TV light entertainment and film special effects.
 To develop this important skill, you’ll get a detailed demonstration of equipment use, cleaning and maintenance and safety procedures along with how to deal with malfunctions.
 You will gain practical experience in airbrushing cosmetic makeup for different skin tones as well as tattoo cover and temporary hair colouring.
 You will also create body art and have an opportunity to try out the techniques you learn in our practical sessions.
 You’ll create great looks using the entire body as your canvas.

 For more information see our Body Make-up course.

 The theatre and performing arts module takes place over 1 week and focuses on the up-to-date techniques used in the industry.
 The performance art workshop in this module will give you an authentic experience of what it is like to work in the industry, with hands-on projects to practice the skills and techniques you are taught.

-You will also learn methods for creating the best theatrical, ballet and opera looks such as ageing characters, wig work and blocking out eyebrows.
+You will also learn methods for creating the best theatrical, theatrical looks such as ageing characters, wig work and blocking out eyebrows.

 For more information see our Theatre and Performing Arts Make-up course.